Last Updated on June 4, 2020 by Shuvani Sanyal, MD

 Even though part-time jobs and some of my career roles haven’t always been the right fit, the reason the pizza shop was almost always a great place to be was not necessarily because they have a nice group of people employed there (even thought they do).
 I think, it was largely in part due to my attitude and having finally found where I want to be in life.
 Here.
 Right here, typing to you with my coat and scarf still on, a hat full of flour and a pair of reindeer ears.

-How this has anything to do with STDs/STIs is that I’m living with an STD.
-I’ve often found it incredibly hard to separate the negative messages I hear about sexually transmitted diseases and infections from who I am.
+How this has anything to do with STIs/STDs is that I’m living with an STI/STD.
+I’ve often found it incredibly hard to separate the negative messages I hear about sexually transmitted infections and diseases from who I am.
 In the past, I’ve also had a hard time separating mean people, comments, or behavior from my own actions and self-worth.

 A Lesson in Stigma that’s Easier Said than Done